ComposableFi/mantis-docs/docs/mantis.md

 Mantis is a revolutionary AI agent stack that delivers a comprehensive suite of products for AI-powered financials.

-With its proprietary DISE LLM at the core, Mantis enables personalized agents, advanced conditionality, and collaborative vault strategies.
-These capabilities parallel traditional banking services, brokers, and FinTech earn products, offering users an intuitive and powerful platform for managing their financial needs in decentralized finance (DeFi).
+With its proprietary DISE LLM at the core, Mantis enables a new era of streamlined and optimized decentralized finance (DeFi) including personalized agents, advanced conditionality, and collaborative vault strategies.
+These capabilities parallel traditional banking services, brokers, and FinTech earn products, offering users an intuitive and powerful platform for managing their financial needs in DeFi.

 Mantis is working to deliver a full suite of products for AI-powered financials: